 Lunch was taken quickly because the Jane Austen Happy Hour was next.
 We hastily mixed our drinks and barely got the room set up before the crowds came.
 We could not count but figured we had around 150 people listen to us give our brief history lessons and then sample our alcoholic beverages – only those over 21, of course!
 I spoke about and served orgeat.
 For more information on my topic click over to Austen Authors where I shared the recipe and history lesson: Can you say Orgeat?

 The workshop was a major hit.
 We passed out a ton more bookmarks and recipe cards while chatting with everyone about Jane, our books, and especially the drinks.
-After clean up we wanted to rest but there was more fun to be had!
+After cleanup we wanted to rest but there was more fun to be had!
 The party was to welcome librarians and booksellers – a group of people authors highly honor – and also to celebrate the launch of Discover a New Love.
 This is a new venture created by Sourcebooks to connect readers with our novels and authors.
 You have to check it out!

-The last night ended with another social gathering for fans and a last dinner with pal Cheryl Brooks.
+The last night ended with another social gathering for fans and the last dinner with pal Cheryl Brooks.
 The Austen Authors sadly dispersed – your’s truly trying not to get misty-eyed when saying good-bye.
 As fabulous as it is to see folks not seen for a while it is equally rough to bid adieu.
 Luckily we “see” each other on our blog every day!
 Bright and early the next day, or rather while still dark, my hubby and I board to plane for home.
 Another fabulous event done and successfully enjoyed.
 Next up: The RWA in July!
-In the mean time I am finishing Dr. George Darcy and getting back to the real world.
+In the meantime I am finishing Dr. George Darcy and getting back to the real world.